rundeck/docs/docs/learning/howto/apache2-proxy-gssapi.md

 is implemented by reading one file named as the user principal and located under the folder `/etc/apache2/rundeck-roles/`.
 The file contains one row with the list of roles specific to the user, for example `admin,user`.

-This approach is very simple and perhaps suitable only for a small user base and should be hardened in case of peculiar characters in users principals (e.g. `..`, `/`, etc).

 ```
 <Proxy balancer://rundeck>